jugstalt/docs-gviewonline/en/source/index.rst

 The tools for creating maps are offered through a web interface, which can be run locally on the client or hosted on a server.
-The maps are created using the *gView Carto* program, which is available within the *gView.Web* application.
+The maps are created using the *gView Carto* program, which is available within the *gView.WebApps* application.
 The maps consist of layers based on various geo-data sources.
 Individual layers can be colored and/or labeled as desired.